Singular sets and parameters of generalized triangle orbifolds: Deducing parameters from the singular structure

 \section{Deducing parameters from the singular structure}

-Knowing the structure of the singular set of a generalized triangle orbifold one can obtain a presentation of its fundamental group and a representation of the group in $\SL(2,\C)$.
-This representation is defined by complex parameters $\rho_0$, $\rho_1$ and $\rho_2$, so it is possible to find the parameters, which correspond to a given singular structure.
-In this section and in Section~6 we show how it can be carried on for the common generalized triangle groups.
+Knowing the structure of the singular set of a generalized triangle orbifold we can obtain a presentation of its fundamental group and a representation of the group in $\SL(2,\C)$.
+This representation is defined by three complex parameters $\rho_0$, $\rho_1$ and $\rho_2$, so it is possible to find the parameters corresponding to a given singular structure.
+In this section and in Section~6 we shall show how this can be carried out for the generalized triangle groups with Property~RE.

-Suppose we are given a singular set of a common generalized triangle orbifold (Figure~3).
-Using Wirtinger algorithm we can start from the given three arcs $a$, $b$, $c$ and passing through the tangles obtain words on $a$, $b$, $c$ corresponding to all the other arcs.
-It is obvious that until we come to the central part of the diagram ($D_1$), we do not obtain any equations on the generators, so {\it all the words in the presentation of the group come from $D_1$} (Figures~3, 5).
-Equations defining parameters are then obtained by taking traces of corresponding words in $\SL(2,\C)$.
+Suppose we are given a singular set of a generalized triangle orbifold corresponding to one of the cases of Theorem~\ref{CT}.
+Using Wirtinger's algorithm we can start from the given three arcs $a$, $b$, $c$ and passing through the tangles obtain words in $a$, $b$, $c$ corresponding to all the other arcs.
+It is clear that until we reach the central part of the diagram we do not obtain any equations on the generators, so all the words in the presentation of the group come from the central part of the diagram.
+Equations defining parameters are then obtained by taking traces of corresponding elements in $\SL(2,\C)$.
 With the help of the well known formulas

-the traces of the words on $A$, $B$, $C$ can be expressed in terms of $\tr(AB)=\rho_0$, $\tr(AC)=\rho_1$, $\tr(BC)=\rho_2$ and $\tr(ABC)$ (an explicit expression for $\tr(ABC)$ in terms of $\rho_i$ can be obtained using (1)).
-Since we have three complex parameters we always need three independent equations to define them.
-In the remaining part of this section we will give the presentations of the groups and corresponding equations for each of the cases $A-H$\ from Theorem~2.4.
+the traces of the expressions in $A$, $B$, $C$ and their inverses can be written in terms of $\tr(AB)=\rho_0$, $\tr(AC)=\rho_1$, $\tr(BC)=\rho_2$ and $\tr(ABC)$ (an explicit expression for $\tr(ABC)$ in terms of $\rho_i$ can be obtained using (1)).
+Since we have three complex parameters, we require three independent equations to define them.
+In the remaining part of this section we shall give the presentations of the groups and corresponding equations for each of the types $A$--$H$\ from Theorem~\ref{CT}.

 \psfig{file=cA.eps, scale=.75}

 \parbox[b]{0.7\textwidth}{ Group:\\ $\langle a,\ b,\ c \mid a^2,\ b^2,\ c^2,\ w_1 w_2,\ w_3 w_4 \rangle,$

 equations: